openrails/openrails/Docs/Building.md

 ## Installing Tools for Open Rails Manual

+The Open Rails manual is written in [ReStructuredText](https://docutils.sourceforge.io/rst.html) which is processed into a [multi-page HTML document](https://open-rails.readthedocs.io/en/latest/) or a  [single-page PDF document](http://openrails.org/files/OpenRails-Testing-Manual.pdfvmw).

-Note: This section is based on this [Pull Request](https://github.com/openrails/openrails/pull/557) There are several components to  install but after that producing a revised manual is just a click away.
+Note: This section is based on this [Pull Request](https://github.com/openrails/openrails/pull/557).
+There are several components to  install but, after that, producing a revised manual is just a click away.

 ### Install Visual Studio Code

-This interactive development environment (IDE) is unrelated to the Visual Studio IDE.
-The Open Rails manual is written in [ReStructuredText](https://docutils.sourceforge.io/rst.html) which is processed into a [multi-page HTML document](https://open-rails.readthedocs.io/en/latest/) or a  [single-page PDF document](http://openrails.org/files/OpenRails-Testing-Manual.pdfvmw).
+This interactive development environment (IDE) is not related to the Visual Studio IDE.

 ### Download and install Visual Code